waveoa/nimbus-app/README.md

-# Nimbus - Discord Bot
+# Nimbus - Discord Application

 Welcome to **Nimbus**, the ultimate Discord bot designed to enhance community management, moderation, and automation.
 Nimbus provides server owners and moderators with a powerful tool to streamline operations and keep their communities running smoothly.